frictionlessdata/website/site/products/data-package.md

 ---
 title: Data Package
 sidebar: false
+description: A simple way of putting collections of data and their descriptions in one place so that they can be easily shared and used.
 ---

 # {{ $page.frontmatter.title }}

-**A simple way of putting collections of data and their descriptions in one place so that they can be easily shared and used.**
+**{{ $page.frontmatter.description }}**

 ---